Lixquid/garmin-lxcalculator/README.md

 - Switch after setting Operator
     - If set, the view will reset to the main number pad once an operator has been chosen.
+- Vibration
+    - If set, button presses will cause a small vibration.